okankop/Driver-Anomaly-Detection/README.md

 ## Dataset Preperation

-The DAD dataset can be downloaded from its [official website](https://www.ei.tum.de/mmk/dad/).
+The DAD dataset can be downloaded from its [official website](https://www.ei.tum.de/mmk/dad/) or [Gdrive](https://drive.google.com/drive/folders/1TVzNODlKiRKj60cwadnXofEsBkCDl1DZ?usp=sharing)

 ## Running the Code